JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 ## Variable number of arguments

-Sometimes, it is very convenient to define a function that can accept any number of arguments.
-Such functions are traditionally known as *varargs* functions (short for *variable number of arguments*).
-In Julia, varargs functions can be defined using triple-dot syntax after the last positional argument as follows
+It may be convenient to define a function that accepts any number of arguments.
+Such functions are traditionally known as *varargs* functions (abbreviation for *variable number of arguments*).
+Julia defines the varargs functions by the triple-dot syntax (splat operator) after the last positional argument.

 ```jldoctest varargs; output = false
 nargs(x...) = println("Number of arguments: ", length(x))